coderigo/coderigo.github.com/_posts/2014-04-09-osx-mavericks-wi-fi-dropouts.md

 - OSX
 ---

+**Edit (April 18, 2014):** So it turns out this issue came back with zeal a few days after posting here while I was in the US.
+A few trips to the Apple store got me trying different things (removing the sleep image in `/var/vm/sleepimage`, system config directory in `/Library/Preferences/SystemConfiguration`, and restarting) all to no or temporary positive effect.
+Finally they suspected the airport cable was loose because when they used their OS on my hardware (they boot an image on my laptop) they were getting the same *Wifi-no hardware installed* error.
+They replaced the cable for about USD 30 in about an hour and it seems to be sorted for good now.
+The next stop was re-installing the OS, which would've been OK but a bit of a hassle to load all my stuff from the latest time machine backup.
+Fingers crossed this is fixed for good now.

+##Original post

 For over a week now I've been experiencing some downright annoying behaviour on my Macbook Pro (MBP) after attempting to connect to Wi-Fi when I first arrive at work or home.

 Whenever I wake it up from the sleep I put it for the trip the little Wi-Fi fan never fully lights up and fails to connect to a network it had hitherto had no problems remembering and connecting to.
 WTF?!